reduxframework/redux-framework/README.txt

 = Docs & Support =
-You can find [docs](http://reduxframework.com/docs/), [FAQs](http://reduxframework.com/docs/) and more detailed information about ReduxFramework on [reduxframework.com](http://reduxframework.com).
-If you were unable to find the answer to your question on the [FAQs](http://reduxframework.com/docs/), or in any of the [documentation](http://reduxframework.com/docs/), you should search [the issue tracker on Github](https://github.com/ReduxFramework/ReduxFramework/issues).
+We have extremely extensive docs.
+Please visit [http://docs.reduxframework.com/](http://docs.reduxframework.com/) If that doesn’t solve your concern, you should search [the issue tracker on Github](https://github.com/ReduxFramework/ReduxFramework/issues).
 If you can't locate any topics that pertain to your particular issue, [post a new issue](https://github.com/ReduxFramework/ReduxFramework/issues/new) for it.
+Before you submit an issue, please read [our contributing requirements](https://github.com/redux-framework/redux-framework/blob/master/CONTRIBUTING.md).
+We build off of the dev version and push to WordPress.org when all is confirmed stable and ready for release.

 = Redux Framework Needs Your Support =